caraya/personal-blog/content/blog/frameworks-ai-and-the-modern-web-developer.md

 I first started playing with web content in 1994 while in college.
 Over the years I've see most major changes in web development.
 From the early days of HTML-only sites, to CGI for server-side processing, to Javascript, Ajax, and many other libraries and frameworks, to AR/VR to now AI.

-In this post I will try to address my views on frameworks and their issues, and why I think we should be careful with AI as it is at the time of this writing.
+In this post I will try to present a brief history of frameworks and address my views on frameworks and their issues, and why I think we should be careful with AI as it exists at the time of this writing.

 ## Prehistory: Before Javascript

-The earliest server-side programming was done with Perl using what's called the Commong Gateway Interface or CGI and stored in the server's `cgi-bin` directory.
+The earliest server-side programming was done with Perl using what's called the [Commong Gateway Interface](https://www.ibm.com/docs/en/i/7.6.0?topic=functionality-cgi) (CGI) and stored in the server's `cgi-bin` directory.

 ```perl
 #!/usr/local/bin/perl